Breakout Spaces in the Workplace:

 Complimentary furniture is a necessity

 The most important thing to understand about breakout spaces is that it's really the furniture that makes it what it is.
 You can craft a space - big or small, but if it's not filled with furniture that is both comfortable and suitable for the size of the installation, then it's going to be a straight up fail!
 Luckily, we know a thing or two about breakout space furniture.
 We even have a dedicated page that features a large variety of products that we can supply to give your breakout space the perfect balance.

 Breakout space furniture - comfortable & relaxing

-So, what do you need to bare in mind when looking for furniture to fill this sort of area.
+So, what do you need to bear in mind when looking for furniture to fill this sort of area?
 You need to consider how many people are going to realistically occupy the space.
 If it's going to be just a select few, then chances are you can get away with a small number of independent chairs and a nice-fitting table.
 If it's going to hold a larger mass of people, then you’re better off going with something similar to the picture above.